 In order to strengthen its positioning and ambitions in terms of CSR, the School has grouped all its initiatives and the organisation deployed on this subject under a single, meaningful banner, KEDGE IMPAKT.
-Its effectiveness will be measured by a sustainable development committee.
+Its effectiveness is measured by a sustainable development committee.

 KEDGE has chosen the Positive Impact Rating (a benchmark assessment by students of the impact and positive influence of schools on society) as a synthetic performance indicator.

-The school has set itself the goal of moving from level 3 to level 4 "transforming" in 2025 and thus joining the top ten institutions ranked worldwide.
+The school has set itself the goal of moving from level 3 to level 4 "transforming" by 2025 and thus joining the top ten institutions ranked worldwide.

 The mission of the Dean for Inclusiveness, Anicia Jaegler, is both global and cross-cutting.

-When we talk about inclusiveness, we mean taking into account all forms of discrimination, such as gender, sexual orientation, religion, geographical and social origin, disability, but also territory (rural versus urban).
+When we talk about inclusiveness, we mean taking into account all forms of discrimination, such as gender, sexual orientation, religion, geographical and social origin, disability, but also territorial (rural versus urban).

 KEDGE is working on the implementation of an inclusiveness index to better assess its level of diversity.
 The Sustainable Development Committee will also be responsible for measuring this pillar.

-Economic performance is a tool for KEDGE to deliver its vision and promises.
+Economic performance is a tool used by KEDGE to deliver its vision and its promises.

-The school has opted for a strategy of growth and development through its establishment in Paris, the development of the number of students in its programmes, in particular MS/MSc, and an expanded range of Executive Education programmes.
+The school has opted for a strategy of growth and development through its establishment in Paris, increasing the number of students in its programmes, especially MS/MSc, and expanding its range of Executive Education programmes.

 In order to ensure its development, KEDGE will ensure that it is able to invest in new resources while preserving its economic solidity.
 The Management Committee will continue to regularly evaluate its performance.